srijarkoroy/segRetino/README.md

 - Image preprocessing included augmentations like HorizontalFlip, VerticalFlip, Rotate.
 - Dataloader object was created for both training and validation data
 - Training process was carried out for 50 epochs, using the Adam Optimizer with a Learning Rate 1e-4.
-- Validation was carried out using DiceLoss and Intersection over Union Loss.
+- Validation was carried out using Dice Loss and Intersection over Union Loss.

 ## Installation and Quick Start
 To use the repo and run inferences, please follow the guidelines below